 Plaha Flute Studios is one of the leading competitive progressive flute studios on the West Coast of the USA.
 Her students have won many solo and chamber music competitions on National, Western regional, New Mexico state, California state levels and hold high ranking seats in the prominent youth symphonies of the Bay Area.
 Many of Mrs. Plaha’s students have also successfully auditioned into several prominent college flute programs.
 Kassey’s teaching credits also include Artist in Residence with Areon Flutes for the El Camino Youth Symphony, Music program director of Creative Connections Arts Academy, Artist in Residence for the San Jose Youth Symphony and faculty for the Community School of Music and Arts in Mountain View, CA.

 Kassey maintains a very active schedule as both an International soloist and chamber musician with the Nationally acclaimed and award-winning Areon Flutes.
 Areon Flutes are Miyazawa Artists, has had their Weill Hall at Carnegie Hall debut in September 2007 to rave reviews, and won the bronze medal at the Fischoff Chamber Music Competition in May 2008.
 Kassey has recorded several Cds, including four with Areon.
-Three are currently available: “Flat Out!”, “Gossip Cats are Dancing”, and “Thrive” which are available through iTunes and the Areon website.
-Areon’s next CD is scheduled to be released in late 2017/early 2018!
+Four are currently available: “Flat Out!”, “Gossip Cats are Dancing”, “Thrive” and “No Era” which are available through iTunes and the Areon website.

 Contact me here firstname.lastname@example.org